 Why Do Gnats Bite?

-Blood has supplies the female gnat with reproductive enzymes and protein necessary for increasing their energy for reproduction.
+Blood supplies the female gnat with reproductive enzymes and protein necessary for increasing their energy for reproduction.

 Why Are Gnats Attracted to Humans?

 There are a few reasons why non-biting gnats love to annoy people, but the main reason is that most gnats are attracted to certain smells or scents.
 Gnats particularly like sweet smells.
-The soap you use in the shower, perfume to impress a date, or you clothes’ laundry detergent will attract these little critters to you.
+The soap you use in the shower, perfume to impress a date, or your clothes’ laundry detergent will attract these little critters to you.

 They are also quite fond of heat and moisture, two things people have a lot of.
 This explains why you often find them buzzing around your eyes and the occasional gnat flying up your nose.